Shenzhen-Yorktal/flare23/README.md

 ```
 docker load -i aladdin5.tar.gz
 ```
+Also, you can download [our docker image](https://pan.baidu.com/s/1pZAmhHu9JMeicPLLFCg8rA), with extraction code u12q.
-The other details are displayed on the [FLARE23 Official website.](https://codalab.lisn.upsaclay.fr/competitions/12239#learn_the_details-testing)
+The other details are displayed on the [FLARE23 Official website.](https://codalab.lisn.upsaclay.fr/competitions/12239#learn_the_details-testing).

 ## Evaluation
 To compute the evaluation metrics, run FLARE23_DSC_NSD_Eval.py in [Evaluation](./Evaluation/FLARE23/)